aghar-usman/aghar-usman/Readme.md

 # 💫 About Me
-I'm a final-year **Information Science & Engineering** student with a strong focus on **Applied Artificial Intelligence, Machine Learning, and Data-Driven Systems**.
-I specialize in building **production-ready AI applications** that bridge the gap between **theory and real-world deployment**—from intelligent NLP systems to computer vision pipelines and scalable backend services.
+I'm an **undergraduate in Information Science & Engineering** with a primary interest in **Applied Artificial Intelligence and Machine Learning**, complemented by solid experience in **full-stack and backend development**.
+I focus on building **practical, production-ready AI systems**—where models are not just trained, but **integrated into real applications**, optimized for performance, and deployed securely.

-I enjoy working at the intersection of **AI + Software Engineering**, where models are not just trained, but **secured, optimized, deployed, and scaled**.
-My interests lie in **applied ML, NLP systems, LLM-powered tools, and AI-backed web applications** that deliver measurable impact.
+My work largely revolves around **applied ML, NLP, computer vision, and LLM-powered tools**, while also being comfortable across the broader software engineering stack.
+I enjoy translating complex data and models into **scalable, user-friendly solutions**, and collaborating across domains to deliver real-world impact.

-Driven by curiosity and engineering discipline, I aim to design **robust, scalable, and user-centric AI solutions** that solve real business and societal problems.
+Driven by curiosity and hands-on engineering, I aim to contribute to **AI-first products** while maintaining strong fundamentals in **system design, APIs, databases, and frontend development**.

 ---